liquidweb/htaccess-validator/README.md

 $ bin/validate-htaccess /path/to/some/file.conf
 ```

 The script will return a non-zero exit code if validation errors were detected.
-Individual codes are documented in the script's header](bin/validate-htaccess#L15)
+[Individual codes are documented in the script's header](bin/validate-htaccess#L15).

 ### Validating Apache2 configurations within a PHP script